prayeole/ai-on-eks/website/docs/guidance/benchmarking/3-benchmarking-with-inference-perf/2-running-inference-perf-on-eks.md

 The 50ms difference is cross-AZ latency, not actual performance change.

+**Note on Cross-AZ Testing:** While same-AZ placement is recommended for baseline benchmarking and performance optimization, cross-AZ testing is valuable for validating high-availability (HA) deployments where your inference service spans multiple availability zones.
+If your production deployment uses multi-AZ load balancing for fault tolerance, conduct separate benchmarks with cross-AZ placement to understand the latency impact users may experience during zone-specific routing.

 ### Required Configuration:

 All benchmark Job examples in this guide include `affinity` configuration to enforce same-AZ placement using the standard Kubernetes topology label `topology.kubernetes.io/zone`: